Embracer Group acquires Borderlands maker Gearbox Entertainment for $1.3 billion

 Borderlands maker Gearbox Entertainment said it is being acquired by the Embracer Group for up to $1.3 billion.

-Frisco, Texas-based Gearbox will become a wholly-owned subsidiary of the Sweden-based company.
-The transaction gives Gearbox access to new capital to help it make more games and become a significant part of the Embracer Group, which is based in Karlstad, Sweden, with 5,500 employees around the world.
+Frisco, Texas-based Gearbox will become a wholly-owned subsidiary of the Karlstad, Sweden-based company.
+The transaction gives Gearbox access to new capital to help it make more games and become a significant part of the Embracer Group, which has 5,500 employees around the world.

-Now it is adding Gearbox’s team of 550 in Frisco, Texas, and Quebec City to its roster.
+Now it is adding Gearbox’s team of 550 in Frisco, Texas, and Quebec City, Canada, to its roster.
 Gearbox will become Embracer Group’s seventh operating group.
+Embracer Group made headlines in November when its buying spree exploded; the company announced it had acquired 12 game studios and a PR firm in a single day.
+And at the same time that Embracer Group announced the Gearbox deal, it also said it was buying Easybrain, a mobile game maker in Cyprus, for $640 million.

 Over the years, Gearbox has worked on the Borderlands and Brothers in Arms franchises and it helped with the development of Half-Life, Counter-Strike, Tony Hawk’s Pro Skater, 007 James Bond, and Halo.